raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ![Configure interpreter settings](images/thonny-interpreter-settings.png)

-Click on 'Install or update firmware'.
+Click on **Install or update firmware**.

-You will be prompted to plug in the Raspberry Pi Pico while holding the BOOTSEL button:
+You will be prompted to plug in the Raspberry Pi Pico while you hold the BOOTSEL button:

 ![Hold bootsel button and plug in](images/thonny-bootsel.png)

-Then you will be able to choose 'Install'
+Then you can click **Install**.

 ![Firmware install](images/thonny-firmware-install.png)

-Wait for the installation to complete and click 'Close'.
+Wait for the installation to complete and click **Close**.

 --- /collapse ---

 You don't need to update the firmware every time you use your Raspberry Pi Pico.
-Next time you can just plug it in to your computer without pressing the BOOTSEL button.
+Next time, you can just plug it into your computer without pressing the BOOTSEL button.